hackerfactor/SEAL/SPECIFICATION.md

   - "sha256": The default value.
   - "sha512": For much longer digests.
   - "sha1": For shorter digests.
 (This algorithm is deprecated by NIST, but still widely used.)
 - `b=range` (Optional) The **b**yte range to include in the digest.
-This can be a complex field with sets of ranges *start*-*stop* separated by commas.
+This can be a complex field with sets of ranges *start*~*stop*, using tilda to denote the range deliminator.
+Multiple ranges may be specified by commas.
-  - Each range *start*-*stop* segment must be monotonically increasing.
+  - Each range *start*~*stop* segment must be monotonically increasing.
 The *stop* value must never be before the *start* value.
 An invalid range is an error.
   - The *start* value must never be located before the start of the file.
 This is an invalid range error.
   - The *stop* value must never be located after the end of the file.
 This is an invalid range error.
   - If the *start* is not specified, then it denotes the beginning of the file.
   - If the *stop* is not specified, then it denotes the end of the file.
   - The range should never include the signature itself.
 This is because the value of the signature is unknown before it is signed.
 This type of invalid range will generate an invalid signature.
+  - The following literal characters are defined for denoting specific offsets:
-  - The literal value `b` represents the beginning of the file.
-    - This is equivalent to the value "0".
-These are equivalent: `b=-s`, `b=b-s`, and `b=0-s`.
+    - 'F' denotes the beginning of the file.
+This is equivalent to "0".
-  - The literal value `e` represents the end of the file.
-It is provided for file formats that include a checksum at the end of the file.
+    - 'f' denotes the end of the file.
-    - These are equivalent: `b=s-`, `b=s-e`.
-  - The literal value `s` denotes the location of the signature value in the current VIDA record.
-    - When used on the left-side (*start*) of the range value, it denotes the first byte after the signature.
-    - When used on the right-side (*stop*) of the range value, it denotes the last byte before the start of the signature.
+    - 'S' denotes the beginning of the signature.
-    - The default range is `b=b-s,s-e`, denoting all bytes in the file up to the signature and then all bytes following the signature.
+    - 's' denotes the end of the signature.
+If `b=` is not defined, then the default range is `b=F~S,s~f`.
+    - 'P' denotes the beginning of the previous signature.
+This is useful when a file contains multiple signatures, such as with a periodically-signed video stream.
+If there is no previous signature, then this is equivalent to zero (0).
+    - 'p' denotes the end of the previous signature.
+If there is no previous signature, then this is equivalent to zero (0).
-    - The `s` literal may be included in a parenthetical with offsets.
+  - Any literal character may be combined with simple arithmetic offsets.
-      - Example: `b=-(s-100),(s-50)-s,(s+10)-`.
-This denotes a concatenation of three byte ranges.
-The first goes from the beginning of the file to 100 bytes before the start of the signature.
-The second is 50 bytes before the signature to the start of the signature.
-The third denotes 10 bytes after the signature to the end of the file.
-(Why would you do this?
-You probably wouldn't; this is just an example.)
-      - Example: `b=b-s,(s+4)-e`.
-This denotes a concatenation of two byte ranges.
-The first goes from the beginning of the file to the start of the signature.
-The second begins four (4) bytes after the signature and goes to the end of a file.
-Why would you do this?
-PNG chunks end with a four-byte CRC checksum.
-If the VIDA signature is the last value in the chunk, then the next two bytes (PNG checksum) must be changed when the signature is written.
-This range permits updating the PNG checksum without changing the signature, resulting in a valid VIDA signature and a valid PNG chuck with a valid checksum.
+    - For example: `b=F+4~S,s~f-20` This defines two ranges.
+The first begins 4 bytes into the file and ends at the start of the signature.
+The second begins after the signature and ends 20 bytes before the end of the file.
-  - If a file contains multiple VIDA records, such as a streaming video format or appended document format, then the literal `p` can be used to denote the previous VIDA signature.
-    - When used on the left-side (*start*) of the range value, it denotes the first byte after the previous signature.
-    - When used on the right-side (*stop*) of the range value, it denotes the last byte before the start of the previous signature.
-    - If there is no previous signature, then `p` is zero.
+    - As another example, PNG files use chunks that end with a four-byte checksum.
+The checksum is not known until after the signature is computed.
+As a result, the byte range must exclude the PNG chunk's checksum.
+After the checksum is computed and inserted into the file, the chunk checksum must be updated.
+Assuming that the signature ends at the end of the chunk, the range can use `b=F~S,s+4~f` to exclude the signature and PNG checksum.
-    - A streaming video may insert VIDA records using `b=p-s` in order to sign the bytes between the previous signature and the appended streaming data.
-When finalizing (closing) the video stream, the last VIDA entry should probably contain `b=p-s,s-` to sign from the previous signature to the current signature and from the current signature to the end of the file.
+    - A streaming video may insert VIDA records using `b=p~S` in order to sign the bytes between the previous signature and the appended streaming data.
+When finalizing (closing) the video stream, the last VIDA entry should probably contain `b=p~S,s~f` to sign from the previous signature to the current signature and from the current signature to the end of the file.
 - `d=domain`: The domain name containing the DNS TXT record for the VIDA public key.
 - `uid=string`.
 (Optional) This specifies an optional **u**nique **i**dentifier, such as a UUID or date.
 The value is case-sensitive.
 The uid permits different users at a domain to have many different keys.
 The default value is an empty string: `uid=""`.
 - `id=text`: (Optional) A unique identifier identifying the signer's account or identity at the signing domain.
 When present, this impacts the signature generation.